Daniel-Nikpayuk/nik/README.md

 framework---what I have learned from critiquing the human experience follows a forced conversion as a weak mathematical model.

 A *technology space* is a weak specification with three parts: a *context space*, a *semiotic space*, and a *media space*.
-A technology space is meant to represent a *digit* human experience:
+A technology space is meant to represent a *digital* human experience:

 1. The **context space**: represents the digital context of the digital human social process being described.
 2. The **semiotic space**: is made up of the labels and names and general concepts used to interact with the context.
 Context is existential, and exists on its own regardless of how we humans describe it.
-But when we do describe it, we do it with constructs and signs and signfiers and signfieds that make sense to us, and this is the semiotic space.
+But when we do describe it, we do it with constructs and signs and signifiers and signifieds that make sense to us, and this is the semiotic space.
 3. The **media space**: is the logic system which puts constraints upon the relationships between the context and its semiotic space.

 Basically, with the semiotic space, we can combinatorially prescribe any representation or order of representation we want in